FatimAmiri/main/docs/.source/workshops/acadia2017/day2/formfinding.rst

 * Use a conduit and a callback to visualize the relaxation process.
 * Visualize the reaction forces, loads, and axial forces in the network.
-* Use a :obj:`functools.partial` to create a shortcut to the draw function with fixed options already filled in.

 .. code-block:: python